 Is There A Cure For Hate?

-For months prior to the recent shooting at the synagogue in Pittsburgh, suspected gunman Robert Bowers spewed venomous bigotry, hatred and conspiracies online, especially against Jews and immigrants.
+For months prior to the recent shooting at the synagogue in Pittsburgh, suspect Robert Bowers spewed venomous bigotry, hatred and conspiracies online, especially against Jews and immigrants.
 During the Oct.
 27 attack, according to a federal indictment, he said he wanted "to kill Jews."

-In all, he's charged with 44 counts — including hate crimes — for the murder of 11 people and wounding of six others at the Tree of Life Congregation synagogue.
+He is charged with 44 counts — including hate crimes — for the murder of 11 people and wounding of six others at the Tree of Life Congregation synagogue.

-The attack follows a spike in anti-Semitic incidents, concerns about the rise in domestic extremism, and calls for politicians to rethink their anti-immigrant rhetoric.
+The attack follows a spike in anti-Semitic incidents, concerns about the rise in domestic extremism and calls for politicians to rethink their anti-immigrant rhetoric.

-We wanted to know what programs, if any, are effective in getting violent and violence-prone far right extremists in America to cast aside their racist beliefs and abandon their hate-filled ways.
+We wanted to know what programs, if any, are effective in getting violent and violence-prone far-right extremists in America to cast aside their racist beliefs and abandon their hate-filled ways.

 Here are five key takeaways:

-One: Neglected, minimized, and underfunded
+1) Neglected, minimized and underfunded

-Creating and expanding effective programs to get home-grown far right racists to find the off-ramp to hate is, overall, an under-studied, under-funded and neglected area.
+Creating and expanding effective programs to get homegrown far-right racists to find the off-ramp from hate is, overall, an under-studied, underfunded and neglected area.

-"We haven't wanted to acknowledge that we have a problem with violent right wing extremism in this kind of domestic terrorism," says sociologist Pete Simi of Chapman University, who has researched and consulted on violent white nationalists and other hate groups for more than two decades.
+"We haven't wanted to acknowledge that we have a problem with violent right-wing extremism in this kind of domestic terrorism," says sociologist Pete Simi of Chapman University, who has researched and consulted on violent white nationalists and other hate groups for more than two decades.

 "White supremacy is really a problem throughout the United States," he says.
 "It doesn't know any geographic boundaries.
 It's not isolated to either urban or rural or suburban — it cuts across all."